sepses/slogert/README.md

   - Auth, and
   - FTP logs.

 In our latest evaluation, we are testing our approach with the [AIT log dataset](https://zenodo.org/record/4264796), which contains additional logs from non-standard application, such as [suricata](https://suricata-ids.org/) and [exim4](https://ubuntu.com/server/docs/mail-exim4).
+In this repository, we include a small excerpt of the AIT log dataset in the `input` folder as example log sources.

 ## Workflow